sap-tutorials/Tutorials/tutorials/hxe-aws-athena-07/hxe-aws-athena-07.md

 [ACCORDION-BEGIN [Step 1: ](SAP HANA, express edition Instance)]

-You will get charged if don't stop your SAP HANA, express edition instance as detailed in the [Set up SAP HANA, express edition on Amazon Web Services (XS Advanced)](https://developers.sap.com/tutorials/hxe-xsa-aws-setup.html).
+When using the SAP HANA, express edition AMI from AWS, you will be charged for both the EC2 instance and the provisioned EBS volumes used by this instance.

+Therefore, even if you ***stop*** your EC2 instance running your SAP HANA, express edition instance, you will still be charged for the provisioned EBS volumes.

+Only detaching and deleting the EBS volumes will prevent that but your SAP HANA, express edition will no longer be usable.

-Therefore it is recommended that you **stop** your SAP HANA, express edition instance when you won't need to use it for a while
+Therefore it is recommended that you **terminate** your SAP HANA, express edition instance when you won't need to use it anymore or for a while

-You can also **terminate** the instance if you don't need it anymore.

 To do so, access the **<a href="https://console.aws.amazon.com/ec2" target="&#95;blank">EC2 Dashboard</a>**.